 A factor that may aggravate or limit the impact of a cyber attack is media exposure, with or without damage to brand image.

 Since the loss of data from the shut-down of certain activities, the Group has for several years implemented procedures for protecting and managing its systems.
-The risk of cybercrime is largely managed by the Group information systems department in close collaboration with the risk, audit and internal control department and the legal affairs department, as follows:
+The risk of cybercrime - Financial loss,